 First of all, you should force close the Warzone 2.0 game on your PC and then close the background running task from Task Manager.
-The chances are high that even after closing the game on the computer, either the game application or the game launcher application is still running in the background.
-You can follow the steps below to completely close the game and launcher then run the game again freshly.
+The chances are high that even after closing the game on the computer, the game application or the game launcher application is still running in the background.
+You can follow the steps below to close the game and launcher completely then run the game again freshly.

 - Close and exit the game as well as the respective launcher.

 - Now, press the Ctrl+Shift+Esc keys to open Task Manager.